What is white label?

 How white-labeling works

 White-label items are produced by a provider to be rebranded and resold to an end customer.
 White-labeling gives provider access to a large distribution network through their reseller partners, and resellers can expand their product and service line easily without producing their own goods from scratch.
-The key
+The key to white-label is anonymity, as consumers who buy the end product are not aware that it was originally produced by a white-label provider.

 Examples of white-label